Oban: History

 Built in 1897 for James Gemmel Boutein, Glencruitten House was built on the site of an earlier estate.
 Now Category B Listed, the building is a Scottish-style castle, or Scots Baronial house, that was significantly altered in 1903.
 A library wing was added in 1927/1928.
 The original architect, Edward Appin, was also involved in the work completed in 1903.
 Robert Lorimer of the Lorimer & Matthew firm, guided the additions made in the 1920s for Alexander Mackay, the owner at that time.
 The House has been a B-listed property since 1971.
 The contents were to be sold off by auction in 2003, including some furniture designed by Lorimer.
 Reports at that time shed additional light on the previous owners of the House, indicating that the MacKay family "at the Argyll house" had owned the property for four generations, since 1917 when it was acquired by "the venture capitalist Alexander MacKay"; the original owner was listed as the Shelly-Bonteyn family.
 MacKay and his son Robert Ferrier Burns Mackay were said to be significant collectors of art, including works by "Sir David Young Cameron (1865–1945) and James McBey (1883–1959)".
 For some time prior to 2020, Glencruitten House was owned by a religious community who listed it for sale that year.
 The listing for sale provided additional specifics: the House contained "woodwork and panelling believed to be by Clow Bros and Louis Davis stained glass windows.
 Also within the library is an original grade A listed Ingram organ with Welte Philharmonic roleplay mechanism (not fully operational)".
 The listing also stated that "remedial work [was] recently undertaken by the current owner".

-During World War II (1939–1945) Merchant and Royal Navy ships used Oban as an important base in the Battle of the Atlantic.
+During World War II (1939–1945), Merchant and Royal Navy ships used Oban as an important base in the Battle of the Atlantic.
 The Royal Navy had a signal station near Ganavan, and an anti-submarine indicator loop station, which detected any surface or submarine vessels between Oban, Mull and Lismore.
 There was a controlled minefield in the Sound of Kerrera, which was operated from a building near the caravan site at Gallanach.
 A Royal Air Force flying-boat base operated at Ganavan and on Kerrera, and an airfield at North Connel – built by the Royal Air Force.
 A Sector Operations Room was built near the airfield; after the war, this was extended to become the Royal Observer Corps Group HQ.

 Oban was also important during the Cold War because the first Transatlantic Telephone Cable (TAT-1) came ashore at Gallanach Bay.
 This carried the Hot Line between the US Presidents and USSR General Secretaries.
-At North Connel, next to the airfield/airport was the NRC (Nuclear Reporting Cell) of the Royal Observer Corps (29 October 1925 to 31 December 1995).

-Since the 1950s, the principal industry has remained tourism, though the town is also an important ferry port, acting as the hub for Caledonian MacBrayne ferries to many of the islands of the Inner and Outer Hebrides.
+Since the 1950s, the principal industry has been tourism.
+However, the town is also an important ferry port, acting as the hub for Caledonian MacBrayne ferries to many of the islands of the Inner and Outer Hebrides.

+The Royal National Lifeboat Institution opened Oban Lifeboat Station in 1972.